mjcconsulting/camelz-terraform-aws-key-pair/README.md

-# camelz-terraform-aws-key-pair
+# CaMeLz AWS Key-Pair Terraform module

-CaMeLz Terraform module which creates topic subscription resources on AWS
+CaMeLz Terraform module which creates key-pair resources on AWS.

+This is initially part of a POC to test Terraform Cloud Private Modules and their interaction.